KarlGW/azcfg/README.md

 ### Example

-Using a managed identity as credentials on an Azure service.
+Using a system assigned managed identity as credential on an Azure service.
 For other authentication and credential methods see the sections [Authentication](#authentication) and [Credentials](#credentials).

+This scenario requires minimal configuration, as `azcfg` automatically detects if the platform is configured with a managed identity.

 ### Example with secrets (Key Vault)